 Solar panels don’t generate energy at night-time, nor do they store the energy they generate to use when the sun isn’t shining.
-Surplus energy that you don’t use is ‘exported’ to the local electricity grid (which you could get paid for under the Smart Export Guarantee).
+Surplus energy that you don’t use is ‘exported’ to the local electricity grid (which you could get paid for under the).
 And when the panels aren’t generating enough energy for your needs, you need to buy electricity from your supplier.

 So, you may wonder whether they would suit you and your energy needs, particularly if your lifestyle means you tend to use more electricity at night, and perhaps very little during the day.

-But thankfully there is an answer: a home battery.
+But thankfully there is an answer:.
 This would enable you to really make the most of your solar panels, by storing the energy to use later in the day.
 A battery can help you cut the amount of electricity you need to buy from the grid, saving you money on your bill.